Resources

 Step #2: Get Your Sender ID

-- Long-code numbers: A 10DLC (10-digit long code) works well when you want two-way SMS conversations with customers and gives your outreach a more personal look.
+1. Long-code numbers: A ten-digit long code (10DLC) works well for two-way messaging with customers and gives your outreach a more personal look.

-- Short codes: A five or six-digit number used when you need to send large message blasts in a short time frame.
-They are also known for fast delivery and high message limits, which makes them a top choice for alerts, login codes, and major announcements.
+3. Short codes: A five- or six-digit number used when you need to send large message blasts in a short time frame.
+They are also known for reliable delivery and high message limits, which makes them a top choice for alerts, login codes, and major announcements.

 TextUs guides you through the steps needed to request and activate the number type you pick.
 Their team helps you understand the registration process, carrier rules, and any approval steps linked to that sender ID.